 Prepare a single-cell suspension as indicated in section 7.2.
-Perform a viable cell count using Trypan Blue and a hemocytometer.
+Perform a viable cell count using Trypan Blue.
 The single-cell suspension may now be used for surface antigen and/or intracellular antigen labeling (see below for detailed protocols).